BUDGET TO STUDY IN JAPAN

 The tuition and other course related fees slightly differ from school to school.
 Student must pay the first 12 month in full, after student can pay the remaining if they extend beyond first year (3 months, 6 months, p months and 1 year) before the semester start.

 Here is a simulation of monthly budget/living expenses to study in Japan.
 Foreign students are allowed to work part-time in Japan (a maximum of 28 hours per week) and majority of them do so.
 This is something that you may also consider.
 This will enable you to practice your Japanese and will help you financially.

 Assuming that the tuition fees, appliances and other items have been paid, you will see that daily expenses can be covered by part time job.

 To make this simulation realistic, we added as many expenses as possible (while remaining reasonable, other expenses like personal travel is not included ).
 In many cases, students choose accommodation walking-distance from their school.
 Here we took into account public transportation commuting.
 Likewise, we counted 1,500 yen for meals every day but when under budget, students can lower this cost.

 Please keep in mind that life in Japan is not so expensive.
 There are ways to keep expenses in check, for example by shopping at 100 yen shops.

 Below, you will find the case of a student enrolled in a one year program, in Tokyo, with housing in a shared apartment.
 In this scenario, the foreign student works as a waiter in a restaurant.

 This is only a simulation of a budget to study in Japan.
 Of course, each situation is unique.
 Some people manage to keep expenses really low.
-Others may go out a lot and have a higher expenses to budget.
-In any case, what we would like you to remember here is that the Japanese law allows you to work up to 28 hours per week.
-And job opportunities are there for the taking.
-So we strongly recommend you to work in Japan.
-It will enrich not only your wallet but your experience in Japan.
+Others may go out a lot and need a higher budget.
+In any case, what we would like you to remember here is that the Japanese law allows you to work up to 28 hours per week so take advantage of it.
+It is your chance to experience how to work with Japanese and use this chance to practice your speaking ability.
+You earn while you learn.